 Multi-piece wheels are made up of two or three separate parts.
 These parts can be made using the same or varying methods of construction already mentioned.
 The rim section(s) and center section are formed separately and then attached together either by welding or bolts.

 Multi-piece wheels are typically some the most exotic wheels and allow the manufacturer to push the boundaries in style, finish and performance.
 For this reason, these wheels also tend to be the highest price point.
 These wheels are often the OE (original equipment) wheel for a lot of super cars and high-end sports cars.

 Choosing New Wheels

 When choosing a new set of wheels, you may want to be aware of these construction processes and their benefits and costs.
-The final deciding point is often style preferences.
-There are many different things that influence a wheel’s style.
-One of the most common appearance differences is a wheel’s finish.
-Some finish options include painted, polished, chrome, machined, and any combination of these.
+The final deciding point is often style preferences, because that is ideally the most important factor - how do these wheels look on my vehicle.
+However, there are many different things that influence a wheel’s style, most commonly the wheel’s finish.
+Some finish options include painted, polished, chrome, machined and any combination of these.
 From wheel color to construction, this has been a small glimpse into the vast world of wheels.

 If you have any questions about wheels or how a wheel is made, stop by any of our America's Tire locations and we'll get you taken care of!